 - Bake the cauliflower for 23-25 minutes, flipping half way through.
 After about 23 minutes, switch to broil and cook for and additional 2 minutes.

 - While the cauliflower is baking, whisk together the bang bang sauce ingredients.
-Toss the baked cauliflower in the sauce only when ready to serve.
+Toss the baked cauliflower in the sauce only when ready to serve.1 cup Thai Sweet Chili Sauce, 3 teaspoons sriracha, 3 teaspoons soy sauce, 2 tablespoons lime juice, 1 teaspoon garlic powder

-- Garnish with sesame seeds, red chili flakes, and chopped scallions, if desired.
-Serve immediately and enjoy!
+- Garnish with sesame seeds, crushed red pepper flakes, and chopped scallions, if desired.
+Serve immediately and enjoy!sesame seeds, scallions, crushed red pepper flakes